darkyer/Travel-Studio/README.md

 # Project Title

-TRAVEL STUDIO
+Travel Studio

 ## Getting Started

-Travel studio is an online app that can search for places near your location or any location in the world.
+Travel Studio is an online app that can search for places near your location or any location in the world.

 ## How does it works?